 The main advantage of these rucksacks is the main zip panel access which opens like a suitcase and allows easier packing and access to your gear.
 These specialist travel packs also feature concealable back systems to make the pack much more airport-friendly.
 The zipped entrance not only allows easy access but also allows you to lock the zippers with a padlock; a great benefit when travelling.
 Some travel packs also feature a small daysack which attaches to the front of the main bag and can be detached for day trips or used as hand luggage when flying.
 This feature means that you only have one item of luggage to keep track of when on the move.
 Shop Online

 Once you have identified the type and size of rucksack you need, the next stage is to get the correct fit.
 This is the single most important thing about any rucksack and will make all the difference between a fantastic trip and a painful one!

 It is very important to test out the rucksack yourself before you take it out into the hills.
 What works for one person is by no means guaranteed to work for another.
 However, most of the larger packs can be easily adjusted to fit your shape and back length.

-You will get a better picture of how the pack will carry if you actually load it up with some weight; this ensures you will notice if there are any trouble areas.
+You will get a better picture of how the pack will carry if you actually load it up with some weight; this ensures you will notice if there are any problem areas.
 A heavy pack will obviously weigh you down but definitely shouldn’t make you feel as though you are being bent double.
-The vast majority of the weight should be on your hips rather than your shoulders so the first important area to look at is the hipbelt.